-This protocol also provides for one directional flow of data from sender to receiver.
+This protocol also provides for a one-directional flow of data from sender to receiver.
 The communication channel is once again assumed to be error-free, as in protocol Unrestricted Simplex Protocol.
-However, in this case the receive has only a finite buffer capacity and a finite processing speed, so the protocol must explicitly prevent the sender from flooding the receiver with data faster than it can be handled.
+However, in this case, the receiver has only a finite buffer capacity and a finite processing speed, so the protocol must explicitly prevent the sender from flooding the receiver with data faster than it can be handled.

-The main problem that have to deal here is how to prevent the sender from flooding the receiver with data faster than the receiver is able to process it.
-One solution to this problem is that if the receiver requires a time delta t, to execute from_Physical_Layer plus to_Network_Layer, the sender must transmit at an average rate less that one frame per time delta t.
+The main problem that has to deal with here is how to prevent the sender from flooding the receiver with data faster than the receiver is able to process it.
+One solution to this problem is that if the receiver requires a time delta t, to execute from_Physical_Layer plus to_Network_Layer, the sender must transmit at an average rate of less than one frame per time delta t.

-Protocol in which the sender sends one frame and then waits for the acknowledgment before proceeding are called Stop_and_Wait.
-The sender starts out by fetching a packet from the Network Layer, using it to construct a frame and sending it all its way and then the sender must wait until an acknowledgment frame arrives before looping back and fetching the next packet from Network Layer.
+Protocol in which the sender sends one frame and then waits for the acknowledgment before proceeding is called Stop_and_Wait.
+The sender starts out by fetching a packet from the Network Layer, using it to construct a frame and sending it all its way, and then the sender must wait until an acknowledgment frame arrives before looping back and fetching the next packet from Network Layer.